lpalbou/AbstractVoice/docs/voices-and-licenses.md

 # Voice Models and Licensing Information

-AbstractVoice provides access to multiple TTS models with different characteristics. **All models used have permissive licenses** that allow commercial use.
+AbstractVoice provides access to multiple TTS models with different characteristics.
+This document provides **verified licensing information** for each model based on official sources.

+## ⚠️ IMPORTANT LEGAL DISCLAIMER

+**License Verification Responsibility**: While this documentation provides detailed licensing information based on official sources, **users are responsible for verifying current license terms** before commercial use.
+Licenses may change, and this documentation may not reflect the most recent terms.

+**Recommendation**: For commercial applications, always verify licensing directly with the original dataset sources listed below.

 ## 🔍 Testing Voices Online